This GIF pretty much sums up the role of the Buyer’s Agent in real estate:

 Make no mistake about it: who you hire to represent you on the purchase of a home MATTERS.
 Who you choose to work with will impact the choice of the home you buy, the neighbourhood you buy it in and how much you pay.
 It can mean the difference between:

-Stay tuned to Wednesday’s blog to find out the 10 Big Questions To Ask Before Hiring a Buyer Agent.
+Want to know more about hiring an agent to represent your Toronto real estate purchase?
+Check out: 10 Big Questions To Ask Before Hiring a Buyer Agent.